igorwaw/web-advent/content/pages/2015/09-travelling.md

 ## Possible optimizations

-* No need to store the length of every route, we can only store it if it's shortest/longest then the previous ones.
+* No need to store the length of every route, we only need to store it if it's shortest/longest then the previous ones.
 * Every route has the same length in both directions, while the code generates all permutations.
 So, for the example data we check Dublin -> London -> Belfast and Belfast -> London -> Dublin.
 We could cut the problem size in half by filtering out those.